serbancicortas/serbancicortas.github.io/_pages/about.md

 ## Publications

-"2."
-Scattering for the Wave Equation on de Sitter Space in All Even Spatial Dimensions, submitted, [arXiv:2309.07342](https://arxiv.org/abs/2309.07342)
+2. Scattering for the Wave Equation on de Sitter Space in All Even Spatial Dimensions, submitted, [arXiv:2309.07342](https://arxiv.org/abs/2309.07342)

-(1.)
-Extensions of Lorentzian Hawking--Page Solutions with Null Singularities, Spacelike Singularities, and Cauchy horizons of Taub--NUT type, submitted, [arXiv:2209.06134](https://arxiv.org/abs/2209.06134)
+1. Extensions of Lorentzian Hawking--Page Solutions with Null Singularities, Spacelike Singularities, and Cauchy horizons of Taub--NUT type, submitted, [arXiv:2209.06134](https://arxiv.org/abs/2209.06134)
+{: reversed="reversed"}

 <ol reversed>
   <li> Scattering for the Wave Equation on de Sitter Space in All Even Spatial Dimensions, submitted, [arXiv:2309.07342](https://arxiv.org/abs/2309.07342) </li>